 Bubb is the City of Boise's Cultural Planner in the Department of Arts & History, where she has worked since 1998 serving the cultural needs of Boise.
 She is co-founder and board member of Surel’s Place, an artist-in-residence program in Garden City, Idaho, a board member and director of the Alexa Rose Foundation (which provides grants to individual artists to pursue their creative practice), and a board member of the Mitchell Family Foundation (which gives grants to non-profit arts, environmental, and social service organizations).

-Bubb earned her MPA and a Graduate Certificate in Community and Regional Planning from Boise State University in 2008, and a BFA from University of Oregon in 1990.
-She is currently a PhD student in BSU's Public Administration and Policy program, with a focus on cultural studies.
-She teaches Design Thinking and Creativity for BSU's honors college and Executive MBA program.
+Bubb earned her Masters in Public Administration with a focus on cultural studies and a Graduate Certificate in Community and Regional Planning from Boise State University in 2008, and a BFA in mixed-media art with a minor in arts history from University of Oregon in 1990.
+She is currently a PhD student in BSU's Public Administration and Policy program, with a focus on cultural policy.
+She teaches design thinking and creativity skills for BSU's honors college and the Executive MBA program.